 Yes!
 It is absolutely safe for you to take 'For your cholesterol' alongside any medicine or food supplement.

-Many people who take medication such as statins (see Probiotics Learning Lab for more glossary terms) may also wish to take this product.
+Many people who take medication such as statins (see Probiotics Learning Lab for definition) may also wish to take this product.
 This is absolutely fine.
 ‘For your cholesterol’ does not interfere with the efficacy of statins, and its mechanisms of action are completely different to those of statins.
-Live cultures are confined to within the gut, whereas statins act upon the liver to decrease production of cholesterol.
+Live cultures are confined within the gut, whereas statins act upon the liver to decrease production of cholesterol.

-In the clinical trial which has been completed on the strains in ‘For your cholesterol’ no side effects were reported.
-In addition the mechanisms of action of these particular live cultures are slow and steady which greatly reduces the risk of side effects and interactions with medicines and other natural supplements.
-To read more about this head over to the Probiotics Learning Lab - are there any side effects from taking live cultures?
+The strains in ‘For your cholesterol’ have no reported side effects.
+In addition, the mechanisms of action of these particular live cultures are slow and steady, which greatly reduces the risk of side effects and interactions with medicines and other natural supplements.
+To read more about this, head over to the Probiotics Learning Lab: Are there any side effects from taking live cultures?

-Consider this: We harbour in the region of 100 trillion microorganisms in our body.
-Adding 1.2 billion daily is not going to throw off the balance in a negative way, or cause any negative reactions with any other medicines or supplements which we might be taking.
-If you are still in doubt, you might find this FAQ, over in the Probiotics Learning Lab, helpful - is it possible to overdose on live cultures?
+Consider this: we harbour roughly 100 trillion microorganisms in our body.
+Adding 1.2 billion daily is not going to throw off the balance in a negative way, or cause any undesired reactions with other medicines or supplements which we might be taking.
+If you are still in doubt, you might find this FAQ, over in the Probiotics Learning Lab, helpful: Is it possible to overdose on live cultures?